cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 # Before You Begin

-It is recommended that you try the [Demo Tutorial](quickstart.html) first to familiarize yourself with Cloudify and its concepts.
+It is recommended that you try the [Quick Tutorial](quickstart.html) first to familiarize yourself with Cloudify and its concepts.

 To complete the following section you'll need to have a cloud environment of your choice and credentials on top of verifying that the [prerequisites for bootstrapping](getting-started-prerequisites.html) are met.